friends-of-presta/security-advisories/_posts/2023-11-28-ordersexport.md

 ## Description

-Due to a lack of permissions control, a guest can access exports from the module which can lead to leak of personal information from ps_customer/ps_address tables such as name / surname / email / phone number / full postal address
+Due to a lack of permissions control, a guest can access exports from the module which can lead to leak of personal information from the ps_customer/ps_address tables such as firstname / lastname / email / phone number / full postal address

-Note : The vulnerability has been seen in a 4.7.1 version and the implicated file has been deleted on the version 5.2.0, so we consider all versions up to 5.1.6 as impacted.
+Note : The vulnerability has been seen in a 4.7.1 version and the implicated file has been deleted on version 5.2.0, so we consider all versions up to 5.1.6 as impacted.

 ## CVSS base metrics